levimaaia/emailler/README-emailler.md

 <p align="center"><img src="img/email-pager.png" alt="Email Pager" height="400px"></p>

+### Mail Pager

+Pressing space or return will open the currently-selected message in the mail pager.
+The mail pager provides a comfortable interface for reading email, allowing rapid forwards and backwards paging through the email body.
+This is done by saving the formatted email text to a `SCROLLBACK` file in the email root directory.

+Below the message text, a menu bar is shown with the following options:

+ - `SPACE continue reading` - Pressing space advances through the file a screen at a time.
+This option is not available when at the end of the file.
+ - `B)ack` - Page back one screen.
+ - `T)op` - Go back to the top of the message.
+ - `H)drs` - Show message headers.
+ - `M)IME` - Decode MIME message (see below).
+ - `Q)uit` - Return to the email summary screen.

+There are three separate viewing modes:

+ - Plain text view (no headers) - This is the default view, and may be accessed by hitting the `T)op` key.
+It shows the raw email text, starting immediately *after* the headers.
+ - Plain text view (with headers) - This mode is accessed using the `H)drs` option.
+It shows the raw email text, starting from the very beginning.
+Be aware that on today's Internet, most messages have 4KB or more of headers.
+These are all preserved in EMAIL, but hidden from the user by default.
+ - MIME view - This mode is entered using the `M)IME` option.
+Many email providers encode even simple text-only messages in a MIME envelope (using Quoted-Printable encoding).
+Although these messages are readable in the plain text views, they are far more pleasant to read in MIME view.

+Long lines are word-wrapped at 80 columns in all three views.

 ### MIME Support

 EMAIL is able to decode messages encoded with the Multipurpose Internet Mail Extensions (MIME).
 This allows email bodies which are encoded as anything other than plain text email to be extracted and formatted for the screen, and also provides support for extracting and saving to disk email attachments.